ibd-bcn/CosMx-Bolen/README.md

 ## Data Access & Funding

-This research was funded in whole or in part by Aligning Science Across Parkinson’s (ASAP Grant #) through the Michael J. Fox Foundation for Parkinson’s Research (MJFF).
+This research was funded in whole or in part by Aligning Science Across Parkinson’s (ASAP-020527) through the Michael J. Fox Foundation for Parkinson’s Research (MJFF).

 ---